arminreiter/AzureBillingRateCardSample/README.md

 # Troubleshooting

-Check out the troubleshooting section at my blog: https://codehollow.com/2016/12/export-azure-ratecard-data-csv-csharp-billing-api#troubleshoot or check the troubleshooting section of the Microsoft Sample: https://github.com/Azure-Samples/billing-dotnet-ratecard-api
+Check out the troubleshooting section at my blog: https://codehollow.com/2016/12/export-azure-ratecard-data-csv-csharp-billing-api#troubleshoot or check the troubleshooting section of this sample: https://github.com/Azure-Samples/billing-dotnet-ratecard-api